justnonamenoname/lifeticle/readme.txt

 ========================

-Aspects of Phenomenal Consciousness
+Aspects of phenomenal consciousness

 Qualia-brain connection

-The Problem of pointwise Binding
+The problem of pointwise Binding

 The problem of binding means that signals for qualia must converge at one point.
 If the signals are somehow separate, then they are simply not connected.